kiankaas/personal-soccer-stats-analysis/README.md

 ### Data Cleaning/Transformation
 **SQL Query**: [link]() <br/>
 **Cleaned data**: link here <br/>

+Before I clean the data, there is one thing I would like to add to the dataset.

 To clean the data, I will make the following changes:

 1. Remove all records for games I did not play.